jaxxstorm/leebriggs.co.uk/_posts/2021-05-09-pulumi-apply.md

 Let's take a single EC2 instance as an example.

 When you create an EC2 instance, you define it using some properties.
-Values like the instance size and the AMI you want to use are decided by you.
+Values like the instance size and the AMI are decided by you.
 In Pulumi parlance, we call these `Inputs` - more on these later.

-When you create the instance itself, whether it's with the API or via the console, the AWS API will populate with properties that define what this instance looks like.
+When you create the instance itself, whether it's with the API or via the console, the AWS API will populate with values that define what this instance looks like.
 The canonical example of this is the Instance ID (which itself is a [resource ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/resource-ids.html)).
 If you've ever created an EC2 instance before, you'll know that you can _only_ get this value once the instance has been created.
 Some other examples of values that are only known after the instance creation are:

   - The [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the instance
   - The instance state (as defined by the [instance lifecycle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-lifecycle.html))
   - The ID of the primary network interface attached to the instance.

-The fact that these values are not known until after the resource has been presents a challenge for Pulumi programs, which are generally written in imperative programming languages.
+The fact that these values are not known until after the resource has been created presents a challenge for Pulumi programs, which are generally written in imperative programming languages.
 What if you want to use this value somewhere in your program, but the actual resource itself hasn't yet finished provisioning?
 How do you handle the `nil` or empty values?

 Pulumi handles these cases by assigning the values of these API responses a special value type.
 In Pulumi, we call this an `Output<T>`

-## What the fuck is that `<T>` all about?
+## What the hell is that `<T>` all about?

 A quick aside here, for those not familiar with what `<T>` is.